Our aims

 We have an extensive archive of details about historic narrow boats, and we are always pleased to add more information.
 If you have some research that you would like to add, or are seeking help about a boat, please get in touch with our Archivist on the contact link at the foot of the page, we'd be delighted to hear from you.

-Fund raising and donations to good causes
+Our fund raising and donations to good causes